beaurancourt/blog/markdown/rewriting-travel.md

 ## Climate
 HoJ:27-29 gives us higher resolution survival rules than the ones found in DFE70.
-Let's math some of this out for october.
+Let's math some of this out for October.

 Here are the probabilities for the temperature zones for the lowlands: